Are insurance brokers and other types of market intermediary subject to regulation?

 Other insurance market participants, such as reinsurance intermediaries, insurance consultants, adjusters and/or third party administrators are usually subject to state insurance regulation, including licensing requirements in each state where the relevant insurance activities take place.

 Insurance broking is a regulated trade pursuant to the Trade Regulation Act (Gewerbeordnung; GewO).
-Insurance broking can either be carried out by insurance agents or insurance brokers, depending on their relationship to the insurer.
-In order to sell insurance contracts to customers, brokers and agents first have to be authorised under the GewO.
-Please revert to Question 4 for further details.
+Insurance mediation can either be carried out by insurance agents or insurance brokers, depending on their relationship to the insurer.
+Both insurance brokers and insurance agents have to be authorised under the GewO (cf. Question 4).

 The brokerage of insurance services itself is governed by the Broker Act (Maklergesetz, MaklerG).